 - A manager’s ability to select stocks and produce an Active Return net of his/her Active Fee is Alpha.
 Once calculated, ranking the Alpha produced against narrow peers, will indicate a manager’s relative strength.

 - Carefully peer grouping these managers quarterly using this consistent method is the cornerstone of our analysis.
 Robert Harrell was an early adopter of this multi-factor method in 1994.
-Only last year did the academic who authored the first white papers on the subject receive a Nobel Prize in Economics.
+In 2013, Eugene Fama, who co-authored the first white papers on the subject, received the Nobel Memorial Prize in Economic Sciences.